Directional genetic differentiation and asymmetric migration: Theory

+Here we use equation \eqref{eq:Gst-estimation-formula} as a step to calculate relative migration, thus either the infinite or finite island model can be used at this point.

+Jost outlines in a similar way how $D$ can be used to calculate migration using the finite island model.
+If we assume, that the mutation rate does not differ between populations $\mu$ can be eliminated from the Equation (22) in Jost (2008) by defining the scaled migration rate $M=m/\mu$.
+We fixed the number of sampled populations $n$ to two, since we only estimate pairwise comparisons and get

-If we extend this concept to the directional measures of genetic differentiation introduced in the previous section, a similar expression can be used for the estimation of directional asymmetric migration.
-For this purpose, we define a $P\times P$-matrix $C$ of relative migration as
+From the effective migration rate in equation \eqref{eq:Gst-estimation-formula}, and the scaled migration rate in equation \eqref{eq:jost-relative-formula}, relative migration rates between population pairs can be calculated.
+For now we only focus on relative migration rates to make the method less sensitive to possible inaccuracies in the estimation of effective migration rate and scaled migration rate, due to populations not fitting the assumptions of the island model or not being in drift-mutation equilibrium.
+Extending this concept to the directional measures of genetic differentiation introduced in the previous section, a similar expression can be used for the estimation of directional relative migration.
+To this end, a $P\times P$-matrix $C$ of relative migration is defined as